libpysal.graph.Graph

 is_sortedbool, default False

 adjacency capturing the graph needs to be canonically sorted to initialize the class.
 The MultiIndex needs to be ordered i–>j on both focal and neighbor levels according to the order of ids in the original data from which the Graph is created.
 Sorting is performed by default based on the order of unique values in the focal level.
-Set is_sorted=True to skip this step if the adjacency is already canonically sorted.
+Sorting needs to be reflected in both the values of the MultiIndex and also the underlying MultiIndex.codes.
+Set is_sorted=True to skip this step if the adjacency is already canonically sorted and you are certain about it.

 Methods